Darxo/Lind-of-Sight-Fix/README.md

 ## Major Changes

 ### Custom Line of Sight (Setting)
-Replace the vanilla LOS calculation with a custom one.
+Replace the vanilla LOS calculation with a custom one:
 - It's now easier to look uphill and around obstacles
 - You can even look over obstacles if you are high enough up.
 - However hills between you and your target block the vision better